Mathematics Program Details

 As an integrated program of study, the Mathematics major incorporates both applications and

 theory.
 You will receive solid grounding in critical, creative, and logical problem

 solving.
 Plus, you will be encouraged to study your own special mathematics

-interests: You can major in Mathematics, Mathematics and Secondary Education (dual degree), or Mathematics with a concentration in Actuarial Science.
+interests: You can major in Mathematics or Mathematics and Secondary Education (dual degree).

 Classes are small—the average class is about 12 students—led by faculty with advanced degrees.

 The ability to reason effectively, think logically, and solve problems rationally, as well as quantitative and analytical skills—skills developed as a Mathematics major—are the foundation for successful continued education and careers in such fields as:

 - Small classes led by faculty with advanced degrees

 - Solid grounding in critical, creative, and logical problem solving